xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 -->

 The paging strategy starts with an initial service data request.
-By default the initial data requested is three pages, but this value can be changed, in the [`PagedList.Config`], using the [`setInitialLoadSizeHint`] method.
+By default the initial data requested is three pages, but this value can be changed calling the [setInitialLoadSizeHint] method in the [PagedList.Config] configuration object.
 When the service data comes, all data is refreshed in the `DataSource` using the [`CachedDataSourceAdapter`].
 Note that the [`Listing`] component will notify that the data changed.